carpentries/commons/about-carpentries/about-carpentries.md

 ------------

 ### What are The Carpentries?
-Software Carpentry (SWC), Data Carpentry (DC) and Library Carpentry (LC) are Lesson Programs of The Carpentries (a fiscally sponsored project of Community Initiatives).
+Software Carpentry (SWC), Data Carpentry (DC) and Library Carpentry (LC) are Lesson Programs of The Carpentries (an independent 501(c)(3) non-profit organisation).
 We teach essential computing and data skills.
 We exist because the skills needed to do computational, data-intensive research are not part of basic research training in most disciplines.

 ### About Software Carpentry